sabrinajadeshih/Rights-Colab_DEI-Metrics/README.md

 - Gray: Individual indicator columns (output columns).
 These columns indicate if a specific term or keyword has appeared in a text and can be toggled in the same manner as the yellow summary indicator columns.

 ## About Pipeline_Demo
-The pipeline demo code is available in .ipynb format.
-Download to try with the provided 'demo_example_input.csv.'
-Note that the output from the pipeline will have a different name than the provided example output CSV so that outputs can be distinguished between different input data files.
+The pipeline demo code is available in .ipynb notebook format.
+Download the notebook to try with the provided 'demo_example_input.csv.'
+Note that the output from the pipeline will have a different name than the provided example output CSV.

+The folder also includes two CSV files that list the practice, outcome, and DEI terms that our pipeline is built to identify and categorize the terms by topic and/or theme.
+The keywords used to identify each term and practice and outcome terms' patterns and context windows are also listed.
+These two CSVs must also be downloaded and added to the working directory housing the demo notebook for a demo run.

 ## About Term_Dictionaries
 Each file lists the terms (practice, outcome, DEI, and context) that our pipeline is built to identify and categorizes them by topic and/or theme.
 The keywords used to identify each term and practice and outcome terms' patterns and context windows are also listed.